 This is where Y’all get to join me in the adventure of learning to master the Instant Pot.
 I’ll be making all the mistake for you and reporting back on what worked and what I learned from the mistakes.

-The first attempt at cooking with the Instant Pot and the lesson learned
+The first attempt at cooking with the Instant Pot and the lessons learned

 - Using the saute option.
 This option allows you to cook with the Instant Pot like you would over the stove.
 The pot heats up and you can cook with the lid off.
 You control the heat with the three settings of less, normal and more.